 THE TRADITIONAL MALTINGS PROCESS

-Ploughing, turning and transferring from floor to floor is all done by hand at the only working maltings in the West of England.
+Ploughing, turning, and transferring the ‘green malt’ from floor to floor continues to be done by hand, at the only working maltings in the West of England.

 How it works – based on our photographs from 1950